-That’s precisely been the appeal for Blaire Greenwood, CEO of Greenwood Financial Group.
-In 2015, in the early days of the Department of Labor fiduciary rule, her practice started a conversion to fee business.
+That’s precisely been the appeal for Blaire Greenwood, CEO of Greenwood Financial Group, a financial services firm based in Richmond, Virginia.
+In 2015, in the early days of the U.S. Department of Labor fiduciary rule, her practice started a conversion to fee business.
 That change entailed a move to model portfolios, which took close to two years.
 And even now, there are some “straggler accounts,” Greenwood says.
 But by and large, clients embraced the idea of models.

 Models helped the practice focus on financial planning, which resonates with clients.
 Clients also like the transparency involved with any changes to the investment mix.
 As for the benefits to the practice?
 “Models make growth more feasible, while not giving up that level of service for clients,” Greenwood says.

 2. Use the time saved to grow your practice